All Episodes

 The two handsome, well-dressed defendants would propel it into a media spectacle.

-They were getting love letters and people were writing to them, so it was just a huge mania.
+They were getting love letters and people writing to them.

 And yeah, guys, women love criminals.

-Um this is very common for murderers, people on trial to get love letters from women, get a lot of support from women.
+This is very common for murderers, people on trial, to get love letters from women, get a lot of support from women.

-Uh we know this if you guys watch my Ted Bundy breakdown and Jeffrey Dahmer and Richard Ramirez, who I covered all those serial killers, by the way, in exquisite detail, I might add.
+We know this if you guys watch my Ted Bundy breakdown and Jeffrey Dahmer and Richard Ramirez, who I covered all those serial killers, by the way, in exquisite detail.

-He's one of my favorite serial killers uh to cover.
+He's one of my favorite serial killers to cover.

-But um, Jeffrey Dahmer, Jeffrey Dahmer, Ted Bundy, and Richard Ramirez were getting fucking women going crazy For them when they were in trial.
+But Jeffrey Dahmer, Jeffrey Dahmer, Ted Bundy and Richard Ramirez were getting fucking women going crazy for them when they were in trial.

 And these guys like killed a bunch of women, bro, in a grotesque fashion.

-I think we weren't in a place where there were social media and things like that.
+I think we weren't in a place where there was social media and things like that.

 The brothers testifying that they experienced sexual abuse at the hands of their father.